andremvsramos/42-Cub3d/README.md

 ## License

-- This project is being developed as part of the 42 Porto curriculum.
+- This project was developed as part of the 42 Porto curriculum.